ufosc/club-documents/Administrative/Guides/President.md

 	- Does occasionally have issues, so use Hangouts as a back up for meetings
 - [Club GitHub Profile](https://github.com/ufosc-offical)
 	- It's been used for examples before
-	- Could be made the owner of the UFOSC organization
+	- Could be made the owner of the OSC organization
 - Google+
 	- These are both dead, as no one uses them, but here they are
 	- [Profile](https://plus.google.com/u/0/105319997428264602058)